dfinity/interface-spec/spec/index.md

 :::

-The response to a query call optionally contains a list with one signature for the returned response produced by the IC node that evaluated the query call.
+The response to a query call contains a list with one signature for the returned response produced by the IC node that evaluated the query call.
 The signature (whose type is denoted as `node-signature`) is a CBOR (see [CBOR](#cbor)) map with the following fields:

 -   `timestamp` (`nat`): the timestamp of the signature.